Contact Us

 Who to trust for a real estate chimney inspection

-Chimney InspectionYour best source for a professional real estate chimney inspection is a CSIA-certified chimney sweep.
+Chimney InspectionYour best source for a professional real estate chimney inspection is a CSIA-professional chimney sweep.
 These technicians understand everything there is to know about how chimneys and fireplaces operate and are able to spot early signs of damage so it can be fixed before it turns into an expensive repair project.
 They also know what it takes to repair or rebuild chimneys that already are suffering from significant damage.
 When it’s time for a thorough Level 2 chimney inspection, always go with a pro.

 Chimney Specialists of Highland, WI, and Dubuque, Iowa, is standing by to help with your next real estate chimney inspection.
 We also provide full-service chimney cleaning, repair and rebuilding to keep your chimney safe and enjoyable year after year.
 Call (608) 929-4887 in Highland, and (563) 582-5156 in Dubuque to schedule a visit.